What to expect

 - Comprehensive: thorough and in depth, investigative, allowing for individual treatments, refer when necessary

-- Dedication: Dr. Pratt prides herself in creating long term relationships with patients and their families.
-From a cold to a chronic disease, she is here to answer questions, offer support and work with your on going health care.
+- Dedication: Dr. Pratt and Dr Guaraldi pride themselves in creating long term relationships with patients and their families.
+From a cold to a chronic disease, they are here to answer questions, offer support and work with your on going health care.

 How are Naturopathic Physicians (N.D.) trained?